 HCUP Surgery Flag Software5 was used to identify surgical procedures of interest for the NASS.
 The Surgery Flag Software processes CPT procedure codes and classifies them as narrow, broad, or neither.
 The NASS will focus on surgeries in the narrow class, or major ambulatory surgeries.
 The narrowly defined flag (narrow flag) is the most targeted and restrictive surgical identifier, consisting of invasive therapeutic surgical procedures.
 A narrow procedure (1) involves incision, excision, manipulation, or suturing of tissue that penetrates or breaks the skin; (2) typically requires use of an operating room; and (3) requires regional anesthesia, general anesthesia, or sedation to control pain.
-Some common narrow procedures are cataract surgery and cholecystectomy.
-Other examples include appendectomy, gastric bypass, hysterectomy, hernia repair, and spinal fusion.
+Some common narrow procedures

 5 Agency for Healthcare Research and Quality.
 Surgery Flag Software for Services and Procedures.
 Healthcare Cost and Utilization Project (HCUP).
-Last modified August 7, 2019. www.hcup- us.ahrq.gov/toolssoftware/surgeryflags_svcproc/surgeryflagssvc_proc.jsp.
+Last modified August 7, 2019. www.hcup-us.ahrq.gov/toolssoftware/surgeryflags_svcproc/surgeryflagssvc_proc.jsp.
 Accessed June 30, 2020.
-The
+The terms narrow and broad are specific to the Surgery Flag Software.
+The 2017 NASS applied a preliminary version of v2019.2 that included narrow surgeries identified in the following ranges of CPT codes: surgical (10004-69990), emerging technology (0100T-0588T), and cardiac-related medical (92920-93986).